simoncblyth/opticks/notes/issues/new_workflow_whats_missing.rst

 Validation Machinery : G4OpticksRecorder Needs reimplemented on top of SEvt
 -------------------------------------------------------------------------------

-* 1st : move event array saving from QEvent down to SEvt/NPFold, then
+* DONE : U4Recorder, U4RecorderTest

-  U4Recorder can depend only on sysrap, U4 (as it makes no sense for it to depend on QEvent)
+* DONE : move event array saving from QEvent down to SEvt/NPFold, then U4Recorder can depend only on sysrap, U4 (as it makes no sense for it to depend on QEvent)

 * machinery for Opticks vs Geant4 comparison
-* Geant4 CFG4/CRecorder needs reworking to to write SEvt
+* DONE : U4Recorder CPU side running uses SEvt/NPFold persisting, as does QEvent running

-* python analysis comparison machinery needs update
+* TODO: python analysis comparison machinery needs update

 * :doc:`reimplement-G4OpticksRecorder-CManager-for-new-workflow`